Pension versus Isa: your future starts here

 - Contributions from taxed income

-- Savings split any way between cash and stocks and shares, and peer-to-peer investments
+- Savings split any way between cash, and stocks and shares, and peer-to-peer investments

 - Fund grows free of income or capital gains tax

 - Withdrawals free of tax

 - Can be passed on to your spouse